Twitter Reacts To Rumored Taylor Swift-Calvin Harris Breakup

 Hey guys, it's important to note that Calvin is a MUCH saltier ex than Taylor.
 They're both doomed. https://t.co/Wy2TSGuWPs— Karen Grisham (@RyanHoulihan) June 1, 2016

 Well, we're sure everyone is going to handle this super quietly.
-Definitely not going to hear anything else about this.
+Definitely not gonna hear anything else about this.
 Neither party has posted to social media yet today.

 Advertisement